PurdueECE264/2020FallProblems-Lu/HW17Huffman1/README.md

 ===============================================

 The compression tree can be expressed by post-order traversal.
-When a leaf node is encountered, 1 is printed before printing the characer stored in the node.
+When a leaf node is encountered, 1 is printed before printing the character stored in the node.
 When a non-leaf node is encountered, 0 is printed.
 If the tree has `n` leaf nodes, the tree has `n-1` non-leaf nodes.
 Thus, there are `n` 1 printed (not counting the characters) and `n-1`